 You might be tempted to only track those keywords for which you want to improve your rankings.
 But the keywords for which you already rank well are also very important.
 Their rank fluctuations will significantly affect your non-brand organic traffic, so it's good to keep an eye on them.
 Not tracking them means losing all the insights provided in the platform for your currently most valuable keywords.
 Moreover, this would make the SEO reports and the comparisons with competitors less accurate.

-You can find all the keywords generating organic visits in the Organic Traffic module and start tracking the ones with a relevant number of visits.
+If you have connected your GSC and GA, you can find all the keywords generating organic visits in the Traffic module and start tracking the ones with a relevant number of visits.
+Learn more about connecting GSC and GA here, and refer to this article for a more comprehensive guide.

 2. Tracking brands of other websites: NO

 It is not advised to track the brands of other websites.
-Firstly, even with high rankings, it would be very difficulty to generate any organic traffic, since most of the clicks will go on the first result.
-You can recognize this when Google expands the first result with full sitelinks, meaning a clickthrough rate tending towards 100%.
+Firstly, even with high rankings, it would be very difficult to generate any organic traffic, since most of the clicks will go on the first result.
+You can recognize this when Google expands the first result with full site links, meaning a clickthrough rate tending towards 100%.

-Secondly, tracking this kind of keywords would misleadingly increase the total search volume of your campaign with keywords without any SEO Opportunity.
-This will also reflect in the value of the Visibility Score.
+Secondly, tracking this kind of keywords would increase the total search volume of your campaign with keywords without any SEO Opportunity, and this can mislead your understanding of your overall SEO opportunity.
+This will also be reflected in the value of the Visibility Score.

 These keywords are highlighted with a Brand label next to them.